Therizinosaurus: Forelimbs

 The arm of Therizinosaurus covered 2.4 m in total length (humerus, radius and second metacarpal with phalanges lengths).
 The measured 67 cm long with a stocky and flattened dorsal blade, wide acromial process (bony extension) and a very widened ventral surface.
-Near the anterior edge of the scapular widening and near the suture (bone joint), a foramen was located; it likely functioned as a channel for blood vessels and nerves.
-The posterior edge of the scapula was robust and the was lightly built, likely fused into a cartilaginous system with its periphery in life.
-The measured 36 cm in length, it had a broad and convex lateral surface that formed a slightly inclined concavity near of the scapulocoracoid suture.
+Near the anterior (front) edge of the scapular widening and near the suture (bone joint), a foramen was located; it likely functioned as a channel for blood vessels and nerves.
+The posterior (rear) edge of the scapula was robust and the was lightly built, likely fused into a cartilaginous system with its periphery in life.
+The measured 36 cm in length.
+It had a broad and convex lateral surface that formed a slightly inclined concavity near of the scapulocoracoid suture.
 This concavity bent down towards the scapular widening.
 Near the scapulocoracoid suture, this edge turned very thin and possibly into cartilage along with the periphery of the coracoid in life, as the case of the scapular edge.
 A large foramen was also present on the coracoid.
 The was broad and deep, slightly pointing to the outer lateral side.
 It had robust and convex crest-like borders.
 The supraglenoid thickness was developed in a convex crest-shaped form, it was divided across the top of the scapulocoracoid suture.
-The attachment for the biceps muscle was prominently developed by a large tubercle with a stocky top, indicating powerful muscles in life.
+The attachment for the biceps muscle was prominently developed by a large tubercle with a stocky top, indicating powerful musculature.

 The was robustly built, measuring 76 cm long.
 It had a broad upper end.
 The (deltoid muscle attachment) was particularly long and thick, with its top located approximately 1/3 from the upper end.
 The length of the crest was no less than 2/3 the length of the whole bone element.
 The lower end of the humerus was very expanded and flared.
 The condyles were developed onto the anterior side of the lower expansion while the epicondyles were very broad and projected over the limits of the articular areas.
 The measured 62.02 cm and most of its length was occupied by its straight shaft.
 The ulnar process was very wide.
-The upper articular area was divided into inner and outer lateral sides.
+The upper articular area was divided into medial (inner) and lateral (outer) sides.
 The lateral side had a triangular-shaped border and was slightly concave; it was limited in a top view by the depression for the upper articulation of the radius.
 The inner side formed a semilunar-shaped depression that covered the lunar-shaped condyle of the humerus.
 The was 55.04 cm long and slightly S-curved.
 Its upper end was flattened in a lateral direction, very wide, and the distal end was highly robust.